pyladiesams/Azure-functions-beginner-mar2020/workshop/part2_azure_functions/step3_modify_basic_function.md

 ### Step 3: Modify the basic Azure Function.

-In this step we'll learn how we can modify our basic Azure Function using the code we prepared in step1_refactoring.
-Since there is more than one way to correctly refactor code I prepared a simple Python function in the shared_code directory we can all use.
+In this step we'll learn how we can modify our basic Azure Function using the code we prepared in [part1_refactoring](https://github.com/pyladiesams/Azure-functions-beginner-mar2020/tree/master/workshop/part1_refactoring).
+Since there is more than one way to correctly refactor code I prepared a simple Python function in the [shared_code](https://github.com/pyladiesams/Azure-functions-beginner-mar2020/tree/master/workshop/part2_azure_functions/shared_code) directory we can all use.

 As a challenge after finishing this step, try to deploy more functions we created in the refactoring step and create tests.